 Eating and drinking

 Food in Cinque Terre is great, I couldn’t describe it in any other way.
 The cuisine is mainly based on fish, with some vegetarian dishes as well.
 You can find many restaurants in each village of Cinque Terre, all of them equally good.
 If you decide to have lunch or dinner in a restaurant, do not miss pasta with pesto, which is typical of this area: Liguria is the just best place where you can try it.
 However, the star of the Ligurian cuisine is a very simple – and cheap – food: focaccia.
-A thin salty bread with salt and olive oil, it is sold most everywhere in bakeries and grocery stores.
+A thin salty bread with salt and olive oil, it is sold almost everywhere in bakeries and grocery stores.
 It is so filling that one big slice of focaccia will see you through the day, with just a few euros.
 If you want to feel like a local, try it at breakfast dunking it into your cappuccino.

-Cinque Terre are little villages perched on tiny stretch of land, which means that visiting with a car is highly difficult.
+Cinque Terre is little villages perched on a tiny stretch of land, which means that visiting with a car is highly difficult.
 There are just a few parking spots where you can leave your car and then move around with either the train or the boat.
 Trains run back and forth the villages all day round, they can be crowded but are the easiest and cheapest way of moving from one village to the other.

 Taking the ferry is another great – and very scenic – option of moving around.
 In both cases, you can buy a ticket and then hop on and off at every location.
 Another great option of visiting Cinque Terre is on foot, as all villages are connected by scenic paths.
-Unfortunately though, bad weather has caused some major landslides in the past and now some paths are closed (one of them is Via dell’Amore).
+Unfortunately, though, bad weather has caused some major landslides in the past and now some paths are closed (one of them is Via dell’Amore).